 DocHub with Google Drive

-My favorite way to sign and comment on documents is through DocHub. i discovered them when uploading PDFs to Google Drive to share.
-When viewing a file on Drive there's a "Open With" drop down at the top and you can select DocHub.
+My favorite way to sign and comment on documents is through DocHub.
+I discovered them when uploading PDFs to Google Drive to share.
+When viewing a file on Drive there's an "Open With" drop-down at the top and you can select DocHub.
 They let you store signatures that you can paste into your documents.

 That was really helpful for me because I didn't have to print off something, sign it and scan it again.
 They also let you edit and highlight editable PDFs.